 Art .
 Fashion.
 Food.
 Music/Dance .

 We live amidst the largest refugee crisis in history.
-More than 65 million people have been displaced from their homes and 22 million mothers, fathers, children, and neighbors have fled to other countries to escape war and persecution.
+More than 65 million people have been displaced from their homes and 22 million mothers, fathers, children, and neighbors have fled to other countries to escape war or persecution.
 Each has a unique story to tell, but all are on one journey – to find hope, peace and prosperity for themselves and their families.

 The One Journey Festival was created by two American immigrants - one a former refugee - who want to share their positive, welcoming experiences as newcomers with others.
 Grassroots volunteers across the metro region from the business, non-profit, academic, multi-lateral community are powering the necessary administration, fundraising, programming, communications, and logistics support for our festival and for what we hope will become an enduring movement.